hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ## Build Tools

 In .NET there are many build tools including MS Build, NAnt, Albacore, Fake, etc. The JVM doesn't lag far behind.
-Although some languages have their own build tools such as such as Leiningen for Clojure or SBT for Scala, most languages (including the previous) can use more standard build tools.
+Although some languages have their own build tools such as
+Leiningen for Clojure or SBT for Scala, most languages (including the previous) can use more standard build tools.

 ### Ant